 There are folks sprinkled across food and beverage companies who are keenly aware of the problems that these emerging consumers present them.
 However, efforts to turn those problems into opportunities have been largely lame and lackluster.
 Mature retailers and CPGs often make sloths look rushed and shad flies look purposeful.
 Meanwhile, they cede market to young upstart brands born from this generation of emerging consumers.

 LIDD can help.
-In June, we launched a new consulting practice, the Emerging Brands Studio.
-This strategy consultancy helps companies develop responses that resonate with the emerging consumer.
-And, powered by LIDD, we will help our clients execute these strategies at the pace this consumption revolution demands.
+We will help our clients execute these strategies at the pace this consumption revolution demands.
 Reach out, start a conversation and take the steps to stay relevant for the decades to come.